Jojovador/Bot/Moderation.md

 | Ban        | Bans a user with given (or not) reason               | Admin   |

 ## Settings
+List of settings that are added by this module.

 **BANMESSAGEDM**<br>
 &nbsp; **Description**: The ban message sent to the user when he gets banned.<br>